JujuAdams/Scribble/9.0/how-does-scribble-work.md

 scribble("Hello").colour(c_lime).draw(10, 10);
 ```

-This "vertex buffer caching" behaviour does have one noticeable downside: it's possible to accidentally pull a vertex buffer out of the cache when you didn't mean to.
+This "vertex buffer caching" behaviour does have one noticeable downside: it's possible to pull the same text element out of the cache twice even though you intend to use it for two different purposes.
+This is uncommon but does come up every now and again so we'll discuss some solutions.
 Consider the following:

 ```gml
 scribble("Hello").draw(10, 10);